benchristel/refactoring-workshop/docs/refactorings/inline-method.md

 # Inline Method

-Remove a method declaration by moving the code in the method's body to its callsites.
+Remove a method declaration, copying the code in the method's body to its callsites.

 ## Example